Lesson 1: Create a project and basic package with SSIS

 The destination for the source data is a copy of the FactCurrencyRate fact table in AdventureWorksDW.
 The FactCurrencyRate fact table has four columns, and has relationships to two dimension tables, as shown in the following table.

 |CurrencyKey||int (FK)||DimCurrency||CurrencyKey (PK)|

-Analysis of the source and destination data formats indicates that lookups will be necessary for the CurrencyKey and DateKey values.
-The transformations that will perform these lookups will obtain the CurrencyKey and DateKey values by using the alternate keys from DimCurrency and DimDate dimension tables.
+Our analysis of the source and destination data formats indicates that lookups are necessary for the CurrencyKey and DateKey values.
+The transformations that perform these lookups get those values by using the alternate keys from the DimCurrency and DimDate dimension tables.

 This lesson contains the following tasks: